The Fifth Commission

 HON.
 JOSE LUIS MARTIN C. GASCONChairperson

-He had most recently served as member of the Human Rights Victims Claims Board, the body mandated by law to administer a program of recognition and reparations to victims of the Martial Law Regime.
-At this office, he held a rank equivalent to Justice of the Court of Appeals.
-He is a political activist and social reformer who has been working on human rights, democracy, and governance concerns for over three decades.
+Prior to his appointment, Chairperson Gascon served as a member of the Human Rights Victims Claims Board, the body responsible to administer recognition and reparation programs to the Martial Law Regime’s victims.
+He held a rank equivalent to Justice of the Court of Appeals.

-In the transition to democracy, during the term of President Corazon C. Aquino, he served as the youngest member to both the Constitutional Commission that drafted the 1987 Constitution and the 8th Philippine Congress, passing landmark legislation that institutionalized youth participation in local government (Sanggunian Kabataan) as well as a special law providing for special protection to children from all forms of abuse (RA 7610).
-He has held several senior positions in government, such as separate stints as Undersecretary at the Department of Education (DepEd, from 2002-2005) & the Office of the President (Political Affairs, from 2011-2014).
-He was also a Board Member of the Bases Conversion Development Authority (BCDA) from 2010-2011.
+During the term of President Corazon C. Aquino, he served as the youngest member to both the Constitutional Commission that drafted the 1987 Constitution and the 8th Philippine Congress—passing a landmark legislation that institutionalized youth participation in local government (Sanggunian Kabataan), as well as a special law providing for special protection to children from all forms of abuse (Republic Act 7610).

-His continuing reform advocacies are in the areas of human rights, access to justice and the rule of law, transparency and accountability initiatives, political and electoral reforms, peace and conflict transformation, people’s participation and civic education, and state building in the context of democratic transitions.
-Among the fellowships and recognitions he has received are:
+Since Martial Law, Chairperson Gascon has continued his unwavering advocacies in the field of human rights; access to justice and the rule of law; transparency and accountability initiatives; political and electoral reforms; peace and conflict transformation; people’s participation and civic education; and state building in the context of democratic transitions.

 HON.
 LEAH C. TANODRA-ARMAMENTOCommissioner

 Commissioner Leah C. Tanodra-Armamento has been in government service for three decades.